How to add shipping charges to a subscription

 How to know when to ship

-There are two basic methods: the first waits for Chargify to collect payment from your customer, then ships; the second allows you to query our system to find out who needs a shipment.
+There are two basic methods: the first waits for Advanced Billing to collect payment from your customer, then ships; the second allows you to query our system to find out who needs a shipment.

 Methods to ship that are triggered by us successfully collecting payment from your customer

-- The invoice was emailed to the customer, and BCC’d to you by turning on the invoice BCC email setting in Chargify.
+- The invoice was emailed to the customer, and BCC’d to you by turning on the invoice BCC email setting in Advanced Billing.
 Invoices have all the info needed for you to make a shipment.